 The Managing Directors are Dr. Michael Maier, Holger Friedrich, and the Editor is Dr. Michael Maier.
 The publisher is Berliner Verlag.

 The publisher is Berliner Verlag and it is owned by Silke and Holger Friedrich.
 Revenue is based on subscriptions and advertising.

 Analysis / Bias

-In review, Berliner Zeitung publishes articles with emotionally loaded language that is critical of the right such as “Only the left-wing parties are fully committed to democracy” and “Angela Merkel’s interpretation of the constitution is negligent”.
-When it comes to reporting about immigrants, particularly about Muslim immigrants they publish articles such as “Does “Islam” belong to Germany?”.
-A quote from the article reads “All Islamic-dominated states propagate hatred of Jews.
+In review, Berliner Zeitung publishes articles with emotionally loaded language critical of the right such as “Only the left-wing parties are fully committed to democracy” and “Angela Merkel’s interpretation of the constitution is negligent.”
+Regarding reporting about immigrants, mainly Muslim immigrants, they publish articles such as “Does “Islam” belongs to Germany?”.
+A quote from the article reads, “All Islamic-dominated states propagate hatred of Jews.
 This is incompatible with today’s German state policy.”

-When it comes to sourcing, they rarely hyperlink and mostly use quotes such as DPA (Hamburg Based German News Agency) and FAZ (Conservative German newspaper).
-When covering the US the tone is negative towards President Trump “Why Donald Trump treated New York so badly.”
-In general, they hold a left-leaning editorial bias and publish news that is mostly factual.
+Regarding sourcing, they rarely hyperlink and mostly use quotes such as DPA (Hamburg-based German News Agency) and FAZ (Conservative German newspaper).
+When covering the US, the tone is negative towards President Trump “Why Donald Trump treated New York so badly.”
+They generally hold a left-leaning editorial bias and publish mostly factual news.

 Failed Fact Checks